getdirty75/asymetrics/src/articles/blu-ritual.md

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/892022593&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/blu-ritual" title="Blu Ritual" target="_blank" style="color: #cccccc; text-decoration: none;">Blu Ritual</a> · <a href="https://soundcloud.com/blu-ritual/06051750a" title="06051750" target="_blank" style="color: #cccccc; text-decoration: none;">06051750</a></div>

-I'm currently enjoying my [op-1](https://teenage.engineering/products/op-1) synthesizer, the[ Meris](https://www.meris.us/) and[ electro-harmonix](https://www.ehx.com/) pedals, the[ SH-101](https://en.wikipedia.org/wiki/Roland_SH-101), and other toys plus some percussive "organic" instruments, flutes, shakers,[jaw harp](https://en.wikipedia.org/wiki/Jew%252527s_harp), and many more.
+I'm currently enjoying my [op-1](https://teenage.engineering/products/op-1) synthesizer, the[ Meris](https://www.meris.us/) and[ electro-harmonix](https://www.ehx.com/) pedals, the[ SH-101](https://en.wikipedia.org/wiki/Roland_SH-101), and other toys plus some percussive "organic" instruments, flutes, shakers, [jaw harp](https://en.wikipedia.org/wiki/Jew%252527s_harp), and many more.

-Also, in that same spirit of reconnecting with the 90s rave era, I am recording with **ananalog Mackie** mixer, to try and get that organic, raw sound.
+Also, in that same spirit of reconnecting with the 90s rave era, I am recording with an **ananalog Mackie** mixer, to try and get that organic, raw sound.

-Asides from the clear analog techno sound, and a bit of influence from classical inherited from my great-grandfather (a famous violinist), I am really enjoying experimenting more and I'm not looking forward to have a clearly defined sound.I recently managed to invest in buying these instruments that i was dreaming about for a long time, which, along with certain processes (rather than lots of gear and samples) give some directions to my overwhelming creative flow.I don’t feel that an artist necessarily needs external synths, drums or hardware, that's just my personal feeling and journey right now, it doesn't makes my music "better” though.
+Asides from the clear analog techno sound, and a bit of influence from classical inherited from my great-grandfather (a famous violinist), I am really enjoying experimenting more and I'm not looking forward to have a clearly defined sound.
+I recently managed to invest in buying these instruments that i was dreaming about for a long time, which, along with certain processes (rather than lots of gear and samples) give some directions to my overwhelming creative flow.
+I don’t feel that an artist necessarily needs external synths, drums or hardware, that's just my personal feeling and journey right now, it doesn't makes my music "better” though.

 ![](/img/theasymetrics_bluritual2.jpg)